Aliases for C3 Gene

 GeneCards Summary for C3 Gene

 C3 (Complement Component 3) is a Protein Coding gene.
-Diseases associated with C3 include hemolytic uremic syndrome, atypical 5 and c3 deficiency.
-Among its related pathways are Signaling by GPCR and Complement and coagulation cascades.
+Diseases associated with C3 include Macular Degeneration, Age-Related, 9 and C3 Deficiency.
+Among its related pathways are Peptide ligand-binding receptors and Immune response Lectin induced complement pathway.
 GO annotations related to this gene include receptor binding and C5L2 anaphylatoxin chemotactic receptor binding.
 An important paralog of this gene is CD109.

 UniProtKB/Swiss-Prot for C3 Gene